dmauser/azure-routeserver/ars-nhip/README.md

 az network nsg show -g $rg --name $AzurehubName-nva-nsg --query securityRules -o table
 ```

-Review the security rule allow-nva-inetbreakout, and why do we need destination as set as ANY?
+Review the security rule allow-nva-inetbreakout, and why do we need a destination as set as ANY?

+## Closing

+In this Lab, you have learned how to use Azure Route Server to facilitate East/West traffic between Spoke1 and Spoke2 without using UDRs.
+You also enabled traffic inspection and found how that can impact traffic between Spokes.
+We instructed the Azure Route Server Next IP Hop to steer the same traffic over the Internal Load Balancer and at the same time, mitigate the asymmetric routing issues.
+Finally, you learned how to properly configure your NVA for Internet breakout by adding a UDR on the NVA's subnet, forcing traffic to the Internet service tags, and adjusting NSG to ensure Spoke VMs can use NVA for Internet access.